Hypertension headache: A doctor’s guide to home treatment

 Could a headache really be caused by high blood pressure?

-Short answer: Yes, but it usually takes some pretty high readings.
+Yes, but it usually takes some pretty high readings.
 A run-of-the-mill headache isn’t automatically a “hypertension headache,” so there’s no need to panic over every little twinge.
 That said, when blood pressure shoots way up (think 180/120 mmHg or higher), the blood vessels in your brain can feel the strain.
-This can trigger a throbbing ache, often at the back of the head or near the neck.Not everyone with high blood pressure gets headaches, though.
+This can trigger a throbbing ache, often at the back of the head or near the neck.
+Not everyone with high blood pressure gets headaches, though.
 Some people live with hypertension for years and never even realise it until a routine checkup.
-But if you’re prone to them and you suspect your BP is spiking, it’s worth paying attention.
+But if you’re prone to them and you suspect your BP is spiking, it’s worth paying attention.Feeling sick and unsure why?
+Speak with a GP online in 15 minutes.

 What does a headache from high blood pressure feel like?

 Sometimes, a headache that’s tied to elevated blood pressure has this heavy, throbbing quality.
-You might feel slight dizziness or notice changes in your vision—like seeing spots or feeling like everything is a bit fuzzy around the edges.For instance, it is often described like tying a headband around his forehead and pulled it tight.
+You might feel slight dizziness or notice changes in your vision—like seeing spots or feeling like everything is a bit fuzzy around the edges.
+For instance, it is often described like tying a headband around his forehead and pulled it tight.
 In severe cases, you might even have nausea or start feeling short of breath.
-If that happens and your blood pressure is through the roof, don’t wait—call a doctor.
+If that happens and your blood pressure is through the roof, don’t wait—call a doctor.When to check your blood pressure at home

 Know when to seek medical care

 It's always to be “Better safe than sorry,” especially when dealing with your brain and heart.
 If your readings are in that crisis zone (over 180/120 mmHg) and you have a pounding headache or confusion, go to the ER or at least call your doctor right away.
 Any sign of chest pain, severe dizziness, or numbness?
-That’s a red flag waving at you.But maybe your BP is “just” a bit high (like 160-ish) and you’ve got a stubborn headache that won’t quit.
+That’s a red flag waving at you.
+But maybe your BP is “just” a bit high (like 160-ish) and you’ve got a stubborn headache that won’t quit.
 In that case, an urgent care visit would be appropriate.
-They can check you out, make sure you’re stable, and possibly adjust your medications.
+They can check you out, make sure you’re stable, and possibly adjust your medications.Complications

 Ignoring prolonged high blood pressure is risky.
 Consistently high readings might lead to stroke or even something called hypertensive encephalopathy—which sounds complicated, but essentially boils down to dangerous swelling around the brain.
 Organs like your kidneys and eyes can suffer too.
-Not a pleasant road to go down.At home treatment and prevention
+Not a pleasant road to go down.Home treatment and prevention

 - Dial down the pressure Try deep breathing while closing your eyes for a minute.
 It sounds almost too easy, but it can really help lower stress (and stress can spike your BP).
 Options include doing a few yoga poses in your living room, or if that’s not your style, maybe take a casual walk outside instead.